Harlowton, Montana: Economy

 Agriculture has remained a staple for the local economy.
 The main products are wheat, barley, oats, hay, cattle, sheep, and honey.
 There are many businesses supporting the agriculture industry in Harlowton; the Wheatland County Farm Service Agency, veterinary clinics, a feed store, ranch supply store, auto and mechanical shops, hardware stores, and a saddle repair shop.

 Major employers are Wheatland Memorial Healthcare, Harlowton High School, Hillcrest Elementary School, Musselshell Ranger District, Midtown Market 2 Grocery Store, Rays Sport and Western Wear, Cream of the West, Rocky Mountain Cookware, TicketPrinting.com, and the Judith Gap Wind Farm.

-Harlowton and Wheatland County boast an industrial business segment, with some truly unique products from stone to steel griddles, honey for your local pancakes to event tickets.
-The wide variety of products span the globe.
+Harlowton and Wheatland County boast an industrial business segment, with products ranging from stone to steel griddles, honey for your local pancakes to event tickets.
 E S Stone & Structure Incorporated and Montana Rock and Stone LLP have multiple stone quarries around the area from which an extensive line of rock and stone products are produced.
 Rocky Mountain Cookware manufactures die stamped steel griddles and broilers, it was established in 1992.
 Steve Park Apiaries provides pollination and offers a variety of beeswax and honey products.
 Cream of the West whole grain hot cereal was established in 1914 and its production facility was moved to Harlowton in 2002.
 Eventgroove is an SaaS company offering event ticketing and fundraising platforms, and online printing services for tickets and event products.
 The main printing facility was opened on September 11, 2001 in Harlowton.
 Eventgroove is the largest private employer in Wheatland County.